 To set this up go to the Time Clock>Settings>General Tab and scroll down to Show Pay Rates.
 Here you have the option to allow either qualified admins or qualified admins and users to view the calculated pay.

-When entering your timesheets you will be able to see the total amount you are paying both your salaried and hourly employees for the current payroll period.
+When entering your timesheets, you will see the total amount you are paying both your salaried and hourly employees for the current payroll period.

 This can be seen in the top right-hand corner.